 How is colour vision deficiency diagnosed?

 Colour vision deficiency is usually first diagnosed using special coloured pictures called Ishihara plates.
 Ishihara plates are used to assess red-green colour vision.
-(For more information see the link to 'Online colour vision tests' in references below).
+(For more information see the link to 'Online colour vision tests' in Further reading below).

 The Ishihara plate has 16 different diagrams made up of dots to show a number.